Skip to main content

 Submitting payments every two weeks on your vehicle instead of monthly can also help you pay off the loan a little earlier.
 By paying half of your monthly payment every two weeks, you end up making a total of 26 payments per year, which is equivalent to making 13 monthly payments in one year rather than 12.
 Contact your lender to make sure this is an option and for their assistance in setting it up.

-What are the advantages of paying off a car loan early?
+Benefits of paying off a car loan early

 If you’re wondering whether you should pay off your car loan early, you may have several reasons to say yes.